 - 1 box Sure-jell powdered pectin can use liquid see recipe notes

 - Remove the stems from the strawberries, add them to a medium sized bowl. and crush them with a potato masher.
-If your berries aren't super ripe, you can add 1 tbsp of sugar to help release the juices a bit.
+If your berries aren't super ripe, you can add 1 tablespoon of sugar to help release the juices a bit.
 Strain off the excess liquid by pushing through a fine mesh strainer, and set aside.

 - In a large saucepan or Dutch oven set to high heat, add 4 cups of sugar, 1 cup of orange juice, orange zest and the powdered pectin.
 Whisk well to combine and bring to a gentle boil, then add the cranberries and rosemary sprigs.